 Milk, lemon, honey and sugar in tea

-So in this weeks tea academy installment we're going to look at why we add milk, lemon, honey and sugar to tea.
+So in this weeks tea academy instalment we're going to look at why we add milk, lemon, honey and sugar to tea.
 Let's kick things off with milk...

-The reasons that Britons began to add milk to tea are for the most part speculative.
-They weren’t the first tea drinkers to add milk and it's thought that the British simply followed the methods of other countries and it became the fashion.
-In Hong Kong they make a tea now known as ‘Hong Kong style milk tea’ which is half milk and half water - so like a tea latte?
+By far the biggest tea accompaniment in Britain is milk and when this tradition began is for the most part speculative.
+We weren’t the first tea drinkers to add milk and it's thought that the British simply followed the methods of other countries and it became the fashion.
+In Hong Kong, they make a tea now known as ‘Hong Kong style milk tea’ which is half milk and half water - so like a tea latte, right?!

 It is often debated whether to add the milk before or after the water.
 In his 1946 essay ‘A Nice Cup of Tea’, author George Orwell wrote, "tea is one of the mainstays of civilisation in this country and causes violent disputes over how it should be made".
 This debate has been going on since at least the mid-20th century.
-Studies has shown that if the milk reaches a level of temperature in a certain time then this will change the taste of the tea.
-But generally we believe that if the milk is added after when the tea has brewed properly then the tea taste is not effected.
-There is actually no right answer either way, it’s simply a matter of personal preference.
+Studies have shown that if the milk reaches a level of temperature in a certain time then this will change the taste of the tea.
+But generally, we believe that if the milk is added after when the tea has brewed properly, then the tea taste is not affected.
+There is no right answer, either way, it’s simply a matter of personal preference.

-So the question is; is tea better with or without milk?
-If you ask a specialised tea connoisseur then the answer will probably be without.
+So, the question is whether a tea is better with or without milk?
+If you ask a tea connoisseur, then the answer will probably be without.
+After all, milk will mask a lot of the subtle flavour profiles in the tea and dairy, in general, is not that good for you.
 However, beyond that level of snobbery, there are plenty of teas that are enjoyable with a splash of milk and in general, bold, astringent black teas work best with milk.